-9. State any other relevant facts and information which will assist in assessing your application: I certify that the statements made by me in answer to the foregoing questions are true, complete and correct to the best of my knowledge and belief.
-I understand that any false statements or any required information withheld from this form may provide grounds for the withdrawal of any offer of participation from the Institute.
-If selected, I undertake to: (1) conduct myself at all times in a manner compatible with my status as a student of the IMO International Maritime Law Institute; TWO International Maritime Law Institute, (2) remain in Malta during the period of the programme and dedicate myself full time to the study programme, as directed by the Institute; study programme, as directed by the institute, (3) refrain from engaging in political, commercial, or any other activities other than those covered by the study programme; covered by the study programme, (4) comply with the IMLI Guidelines on Student Conduct and any amendments thereto which may be adopted from time to time by the Institute; and and the state of t (5) return to my home country at the end of the programme.
-I understand and agree that the Institute may, at its sole discretion, terminate a candidate's participation in the programme.
+9. State any y other relevant facts and information which will assist in assessing your application: T 4.6 (1) correct to the information at the statements made by me in answer to the foregoing questions are true, complete and he best of my knowledge and belief.
+I understand that any false statements or any required a withheld from this form may provide grounds for the withdrawal of any offer of on from the Institute.
+If selected, I undertake to: (1) conduct myself at all times in a manner compatible with my status as a student of the IMO International Maritime Law Institute; (2) remain in Malta during the period of the programme and dedicate myself full time to the study programme, as directed by the Institute; (3) refrain from engaging in political, commercial, or any other activities other than those covered by the study programme; (4) comply with the IMLI Guidelines on Student Conduct and any amendments thereto which may be adopted from time to time by the Institute; and (5) return to my home country at the end of the programme. d and agree that the Institute may, at its sole discretion, terminate a candidate's participation camme.
 I also understand and agree that the Institute need not justify its decision.
 Date: Signature of Applicant: